 The smart campaign will feed on this content, bit by bit, and will also help you to become aware of what you’re missing, so you can adjust and add as you need.

-At Plezi, we started with 3 items per phase of the purchasing cycle to start our smart campaigns.
+At Plezi, we started with 3 items of content per phase of the purchasing cycle to start our smart campaigns.
 We added to this as our content production became more essential.

 Adeline’s advice, our marketing manager

 “The key is to focus on one persona at a time.
 Start off with a persona you know well, then set yourself the target of content creation such as: 3 articles + 1 downloadable content per phase.
 From this base, you can enrich your editorial calendar with new ideas”.